-Mavis Obeng-Kusi and Srujitha Marupuru were also awarded the Graduate Track Awards in Health and Pharmaceutical Outcomes.
-These awards are given to students who have showcased academic excellence and outstanding research during the last academic year.
+Graduate Track Awards are given to students who have showcased academic excellence and outstanding research during the last academic year.
 Candidates were selected based on GPA merit or research nominations from faculty members.
 We congratulate our 2 award winners:

 At the HOPE Center, we value the many ways HPO graduate students participate in our activities.
 We are so pleased that these stellar students have been acknowledged for their hard work and dedication.
-Thanks to our generous donors for giving Briana, Mavis, and Srujitha these opportunities.
-Congratulations to our award-winning graduate students!
+Congratulations to you all!